 In 2019 the Mellon Foundation funded some additional work to come up with the beginning of a solution.
 We assembled a small group of experts, some in email archiving and others in PDF.
 Members included representatives of the Library of Congress, the National Archives and Records Administration, university and state archival institutions, and several PDF technical experts.
 The group identified and documented the essential characteristics and technical requirements for converting email into PDF.
 The work will soon be published as a set of fundamental requirements for archiving email.
 The recommendations set out an approach to considering ISO 32000 Portable Document Format (PDF) technology as a model for capturing email for long-term archival purposes using open, ISO-standardized technologies.

 Following the publication of Requirements for Archiving Email using PDF, the working group developing these recommendations will seek additional funding to extend the exploration into a superset specification for PDF, oriented towards the specific needs of email archiving.
 At present, we are exploring many options, and we are very interested to get thoughts, suggestions, and feedback.
 I’m only an email message away: firstname.lastname@example.org!

-Chris Prom is Associate Dean for Digital Strategies and Professor at the University of Illinois Library and a Fellow of the Society of American Archivists.
-He holds a Ph.D. in history from the University of Illinois, with an emphasis in British social history.
-In 2009-10, he was a Fulbright Distinguished Scholar at the University of Dundee, where he led a …
+Chris Prom is Associate Dean for Digital Strategies at the University of Illinois at Urbana-Champaign, where he coordinates the University Library’s efforts related to resource discovery, information technology, digital preservation, and user experience.
+He holds a Ph.D. in History from the University of Illinois, with an emphasis in British social policy and working class movements.
+Chris is currently the Principal …